bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 ### Use Hugo’s server mode for local previews {.h-tip}

-Hugo offers a very convenient way of looking at your results instantly: When you run Hugo in its server-mode on the local machine you’re writing your Markdown on, it will render your files and deliver the result to your browser (see [Using Hugo](/doc/intro/workflow/local-server).
+Hugo offers a very convenient way of looking at your results instantly: When you run Hugo in its server mode on the local machine you’re writing your Markdown on, it will render your files and deliver the result to your browser (see [Using Hugo](/doc/intro/workflow/local-server).
 My personal workflow is based on Visual Studio Code as Markdown editor in conjunction with Hugo’s server mode.

 ## Markdown Linter
 CommonMark is permissive to small variations in the markup rules.
 To ensure a certain set of rules for a team or a bigger project, we may use a linter.
 The node package [Markdownlint][mlint] for example is reliable and there are plugins for editors, which allow to use it directly while editing.